 This is the gateway worker into Sanic JWT.
 When initialized, it allows you to pass run time configurations to it, and gives you a window into customizing how the module will work for you.
 There are five main parts to it when initializing:

-- the instance of your Sanic app or a Sanic blueprint | REQUIRED - handler methods | the authenticate handler REQUIRED
+1. the instance of your Sanic app or a Sanic blueprint

+REQUIRED